cnrancher/docs-octopus/docs/en/index.md

 ## Octopus Introduction

-Octopus is an open-source and cloud-native device management system based on Kubernetes or [k3s](https://k3s.io/), it is very lightweight and does not need to replace any basic components of the Kubernetes cluster.
+Octopus is a light-weight and cloud-native device management system for Kubernetes and [k3s](https://k3s.io/), it does not need to replace any basic components of the Kubernetes cluster.
 After Octopus deployed, the cluster can have the ability to manage edge devices as custom k8s resources.

 ## Concepts